IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/overview.md

 •	**Data Insight:** it’s the reporting engine where all the dashboards, maps,… are built.
 This is the main server that regular users of SevOne would use.

-•	**Pliant:** automation server where the automation workflows are configured that allows us to build workflows to enhance data collection, self-heal the network, and automate repetitive tasks using a no-code approach
+•	**Rapid Network Automation:** automation server where the automation workflows are configured that allows us to build workflows to enhance data collection, self-heal the network, and automate repetitive tasks using a no-code approach